 About the game

-It is also not at all necessary to study complex historical facts in order to be able to play the game - you will be provided with all the necessary information before the game.
+It is also not at all necessary to study complex historical facts in order to be able to play the game - you will be provided with all the necessary information before the larp.

 Transparency and fateplay

-Our game is not transparent and it works with surprise and secrets.
+Our game is not transparent and it works with surprises and secrets.
 We are aware that this is unusual in many larping cultures, but we believe that the lack of transparency in our game has a purpose and that we have ways to make it work.
 We ask you to trust us in this.

 The characters have their secrets.
 The secrets are to be revealed, but in time; and we believe that the game works well if the secrets are a surprise for both the characters and the players.
-Therefore, before the game you will be asked to debate your gaming preferences and set intimacy levels and physical boundaries with your close in-game partners, but please do not include “spoilers”; do not send them your character sheets or tell them what your character thinks about theirs and what you’re planning to do about it.
-If you are unhappy about something in the game, want to make a major decision, which might influence your co-players, or want to tweak something in your in-game relationships, please go to talk to your consulting organisers; they know the game really well and they will work out a way to make you and your co-players happy.
-However, please do not go to have an off-game chat with another player.
+Therefore, before the game you will be asked to talk about your gaming preferences and set intimacy levels and physical boundaries with your close in-game partners, but please do not include “spoilers”: do not send them your character sheets or tell them what your character thinks about theirs.
+There will be no option for pre-play.

-There will also be mechanisms for physical brawling, wrestling, any bullying, which we will go through in the workshops.
+There will also be mechanisms for physical brawling, wrestling, and bullying, which we will go through in the workshops.
 They work with a very low degree of physical force, but a fairly high degree of physical contact and we do ask all our participants to comply with the safety measures presented in the workshops.